 Here’s another way to visualize it, in a less funnel-like fashion:

-For the purpose of this post, customer acquisition refers to the entirety of the funnel.
+For the sake of this post, let's assume customer acquisition encompasses the whole funnel.

 Acquisition marketing is different from other marketing because it specifically targets those consumers who have become aware of your brand and are considering making a purchase.